lori-assistant/server/README.md

 ## What's this?

 `lori_server` is an intermediary server to a locally run LLM which implements useful services like web crawling and sandboxed file access using a plugin architecture.

+**This project is currently in alpha and not usable for anything.
+Expect earth-shattering changes.**